 - a MARPOL (73/78) (Annexes I to VI);

 - b the CLC Convention;

-- c the Oil Pollution Fund Convention;
+- c the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage 1992 (the Oil Pollution Fund Convention);

 - d the Bunker Convention;

-- e the OPRC Convention; and
+- e the OPRC Convention;

-- f the Ballast Water Management Convention.
+- f the Ballast Water Management Convention; and

+- g the 2020 Regulations to Annex VI of the International Convention for the Prevention of Pollution from Ships (MARPOL).

-These international conventions are given effect by domestic legislation:
+These international conventions are given effect by domestic legislation, as follows:

-- the Prevention of Pollution of the Sea Act, as amended, gives effect to the International Convention for the Prevention of Pollution from Ships 1973, the Protocol of 1978 (MARPOL) and the Ballast Water Convention, and to other international agreements relating to the prevention, reduction and control of pollution of the sea and pollution from ships; - b the Merchant Shipping (Civil Liability and Compensation for Oil Pollution) Act gives effect to the CLC Convention and the Oil Pollution Fund Convention; and - the Merchant Shipping (Civil Liability and Compensation for Bunker Oil Pollution) Act 2008 covers the liability of ships that cause bunker oil pollution in Singapore.
+- a the Prevention of Pollution of the Sea Act, as amended, gives effect to MARPOL (73/78) and the Ballast Water Convention, and to other international agreements relating to the prevention, reduction and control of pollution of the sea and from ships; - b the Merchant Shipping (Civil Liability and Compensation for Oil Pollution) Act gives effect to the CLC Convention and the Oil Pollution Fund Convention; and - c the Merchant Shipping (Civil Liability and Compensation for Bunker Oil Pollution) Act 2008 covers the liability of ships that cause bunker oil pollution in Singapore.
 This Act gives effect to the Bunker Convention.